Skip to content

 The install command also accepts a --token flag for explicit authentication: rulesync install --token ghp_xxxx.

-When both a local and a curated skill share the same name, the local skill is used and the remote one is not fetched.
+When a local and curated artifact share the same name, the local artifact is used and the remote one is not fetched.